berenslab/sBNN/README.md

 ## Data
-All the data can be found in the folders `data/scala_2020` and `data/gouwens_2020` which are needed to run the notebooks all they way.
-The former corresponds to the following [Nature](https://www.nature.com/articles/s41586-020-2907-3) study from previous work conducted in this lab.
-The latter corresponds to work from the Allen Institute reported in [Cell](https://www.cell.com/cell/pdf/S0092-8674(20)31254-X.pdf).
+All the data can be found in the folders `data/scala_2020`, `data/gouwens_2020` and `data/stoeckius_2017` which are needed to run the notebooks all they way.
+The first dataset we call the M1 dataset in our paper and corresponds to the following [Nature](https://www.nature.com/articles/s41586-020-2907-3) study from previous work conducted in this lab and collaborative labs.
+The 2nd we call the V1 dataset which corresponds to work from the Allen Institute reported in [Cell](https://www.cell.com/cell/pdf/S0092-8674(20)31254-X.pdf) and the 3rd is called the CITE-seq dataset reported in [Nature Methods](https://www.nature.com/articles/nmeth.4380).

 ## Preprocessing
 Preprocessing can be found in `preprocess.ipynb`.
 To run it, make sure you un-archive `data/scala_2020/final_patch_seq_allcells_exon_allreads.rar` and put `final_patch_seq_allcells_exon_allreads.txt` in that same folder!